Key takeaways

 This is called title washing - and in many cases it's entirely legal.

-When a vehicle is declared a total loss, the state where it's registered brands the title with a permanent notation — "salvage," "flood," "junk," or similar.
+When a vehicle is declared a total loss, the state where it's registered brands the title with a permanent notation - "salvage," "flood," "junk," or similar.
+For a full breakdown of what triggers these brands, see salvage title explained.
 That brand is supposed to follow the car forever.

 The problem is that the US has 50 separate DMV systems, and they don't all communicate perfectly.
 A handful of states have historically had looser standards for what gets branded and what gets accepted when a vehicle transfers in from another state.
 This creates an arbitrage opportunity: take a branded title from State A, register it in State B, and receive a clean title in return.